intel/llvm/sycl/doc/syclcompat/README.md

 * Clear distinction between core SYCL API and the compatibility interface via separate namespaces.

-## Important Disclaimer

-SYCLcompat state is experimental.
-Its functionalities have been implemented but are not assured to remain consistent in the future.
-The API is subject to potential disruptions with new updates, so exercise caution when using it.

 ## Notice

-Copyright © 2023-2023 Codeplay Software Limited.
+Copyright © 2023-2024 Codeplay Software Limited.
 All rights reserved.

 Khronos(R) is a registered trademark and SYCL(TM) and SPIR(TM) are trademarks of The Khronos Group Inc. OpenCL(TM) is a trademark of Apple Inc. used by